I am stumped and pleased at the same time with Hunter’s Moon of the Dutch outfit Delain.

 And this is a pity.
-Because what I found on the original tracks is pretty pleasant.
+Because what I found on the original tracks is pretty cool metal right there.

-I like the renewed energy and slightly more Gothic Metal flavor, starting with Masters of Destiny.
+I like the renewed energy and slightly more gothically tainted Melodic Metal flavor, starting with Masters of Destiny.
 A newly found power, kind of harking back to Lucidity with some vitamins to go.
 Charlotte Wessels on full display with some gusto, and without the constraints of the last two to three albums or so.